loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/ADDING-A-USE-CASE.md

 - [ ] `vcluster-gitops/argocd/app-of-apps/overlays/local-contained/kustomization.yaml` — AppSet added to resources
 - [ ] `vind-demo-cluster/use-case-labels.sh` — `known_use_case_entries`, `canonical_use_case_name`, `label_key_for_use_case`, `print_known_use_cases`
 - [ ] `self-managed-demo-cluster/argocd-cluster-bootstrap-secret.yaml` — label added
+- [ ] Self-repo Argo CD and Flux refs use `{REPLACE_GIT_TARGET_REVISION}` instead of hardcoded `main` or `HEAD`
 - [ ] `vcluster-use-cases/my-feature/README.md` — documentation

 ---

 ## Reference: `database-connector` use case

 The `database-connector` use case is a good concrete example of this pattern.
-It has:
-- One Application in `apps/`: a manifests app for the use-case-specific resources
-- A shared CNPG dependency installed separately by `vcluster-gitops/argocd/app-of-apps/cnpg-appset.yaml`
-- Sync waves ordering secrets → CNPG Cluster → VirtualClusterInstance
-- A credential secret using `{REPLACE_DB_CONNECTOR_PASSWORD}` placeholder
-- Label key `databaseConnector` mapped to canonical name `database-connector`
+It has: - One Application in `apps/`: a manifests app for the use-case-specific resources - A shared CNPG dependency installed separately by `vcluster-gitops/argocd/app-of-apps/cnpg-appset.yaml` - Sync waves ordering secrets → CNPG Cluster → VirtualClusterInstance - A credential secret using `{REPLACE_DB_CONNECTOR_PASSWORD}` placeholder - Label key `databaseConnector` mapped to canonical name `database-connector`